|Official Plant Name||Marigold|

 ‘African Marigold’ varieties can be attacked by glasshouse red spider mite and may ‘catch’ powdery mildew.

 Glasshouse red spider mite must be taken care of with despatch.
 The good news is that you have a choice of treatments.
 Newer biological controls include predatory mites and a predatory midge.
-More traditional organic chemical options include sprays like Neudorff Bug Free and oils like Vitax Plant Guard.
-Biological controls and traditional chemical treatments should not be used in conjunction with one another.

 It is not only humans who like the piquant taste of Marigolds, slugs and snails enjoy eating them too.
 At least these pests are not difficult to control.